reasonml/reason-react/docs/creation-props-self.md

 /* equivalent to <Greeting name="John" /> */
 ```

-`make` asks you to return a component record, of the same type than the `component` template above.
+`make` asks you to return the component record created above.
 You'd override a few fields, such as the familiar `render`, `initialState`, `didMount`, etc., all described later.

 **Note**: do **not** inline `let component` into the `make` function body like the following!